The Dangerous Days of Daniel X: Characters

+Reception

 Sequels

-After the success of The Dangerous Days of Daniel X, Patterson followed up with several sequel books: Watch the Skies (2009), Demons and Druids (2010), Game Over (2011), Armageddon (2012), and Lights Out (2015).
+After the success of The Dangerous Days of Daniel X, Patterson followed up with several sequels: Watch the Skies (2009), Demons and Druids (2010), Game Over (2011), Armageddon (2012), and Lights Out (2015).

 In other media

 Video game

 In January 2010, Patterson collaborated with THQ to release a video game based on the world of Daniel X, titled Daniel X: The Ultimate Power.
 It was released exclusively for the Nintendo DS.

 Planned film adaptation

 It was reported in May 2008 that New Regency Productions obtained the rights to The Dangerous Days of Daniel X. The film currently seems to be stuck in development hell.

 Audio drama

 In 2022, an audio drama based on the novel titled Daniel X: Genesis was released on Audible starring Michael Cimino as Daniel.